philipturner/amx-benchmarks/README.md

 ## Core Computing Unit: The AMX Block

-As with [metal-benchmarks](https://github.com/philipturner/metal-benchmarks), I will establish the AMX "block" as the core unit of processing power.
-This is analogous to an GPU core.
+As with [metal-benchmarks](https://github.com/philipturner/metal-benchmarks), I will establish the AMX "block" as the fundamental unit of processing power.
+This is analogous to the CPU "core" and the GPU "core"\*.
 On die shots of Apple chips, there are many different types of AMX coprocessors.
 The all have a common characteristic: numerous visible blocks.
 The amount of processing power can be calculated exactly from (a) the CPU clock speed and (b) the number of AMX blocks.

+> \*Fun fact: the Apple GPU has its own hidden CPU just to dispatch commands to all the GPU cores.
+This is probably inconspicuous - if someone locates it on the die shot, please notify me!
+I hypothesize it would be duplicated for the second half of the M1 Max GPU.
+It runs a modified version of the Darwin kernel and I have no idea what its clock speed is.
+AMD RDNA 3 has a "frontend" clock speed at 2.5 GHz, famously decoupled from the GPU cores' 2.3 GHz for power efficiency.
+The M1 Max half-GPU's dedicated CPU core would probably run at ~1 GHz.

 ```
 Formula: